-Since the early 1970s, Sangharakshita has been central to the landscape of my Dharma life, as friend and spiritual guide.
+From the early 1970s, Sangharakshita was central to the landscape of my Dharma life, as friend and spiritual guide.
 I am deeply grateful for his friendship and unfailing kindness to me for over 40 years.
 I was his secretary for 6 years, and I learned a great deal from his example – including his mindfulness, clarity of thought, and his incredible work-rate for the Dharma.
 Through his teaching in the 1970s and ‘80s I received a very clear and practical grounding in the Dharma, which has been a formative influence on my life and practice.
-Since that time he has continued to unfold a vision of how Buddhism can flower in the West, a vision which I do my best to serve.
+Until well into his nineties, he continued to unfold a vision of how Buddhism can flower in the West, a vision which I do my best to serve.